RootLearning/CP-Automation/SpecificationsforTestAutomation.md

 ## Objective:

-Our main goal is to reduce the time taken by the participants to do the repeative process and help the participants to work more effectively on the logic of the code.
+Our main goal is to reduce the time taken by the participants to do the repetitive process and help the participants to work more effectively on the logic for the code.

 ### What's going to happen inside our tool???

 ## **STEP 1**

-#### Getting input and ouput form the contest:
+#### Getting input and output from the contest:

  * The sample input and sample output from the contest should be copied and stored in any readable file.
 It can be a text file(.txt), markdown file (.md)